Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	...
 	````

-1. Replace the class declaration to extend DbContext class: declare a public DBSet and override the method OnModelCreating.
+1. Replace the class declaration to extend the **DbContext** class: declare a public **DBSet** and override **OnModelCreating** method.
 After this step you will get a domain class that will link your model with the Entity Framework.
 In order to do that, replace the class code with the following:

 	(Code Snippet - _ASP.NET MVC 4 Models and Data Access - Ex2 Code First MusicStoreEntities_)